gayeongpark/gayeongpark.github.io/_posts/2024-10-02-NETWORK-MONITORING.md

 Instead of checking log of each device manually, I can use System Logging protocol (Syslog).
 It sends system log or event messages to a central server, called a syslog server.

 It can be called Security Information Management (SIM), Security Event Management (SEM), or Security Information and Event Management (SIEM).

+SIEM (Security Information and Event Management) systems centralize security event logs, correlate data from multiple sources, and provide analysis for detecting and responding to security incidents effectively.

 When I configure my syslog server, there are two primary components I have to have,